quanora/Snap/README.md

 # Snap (BETA)
 This is the add-on for Anki, which make process of making cards faster while you watching video in foreign language.
 You don't need to take lots of screenshot and search for data.
 It will take from your screen.

 The example of card.
-As for the quality, I think it mostly depends on what model are you using and promt.
+As for the quality, I think it mostly depends on what model and promt are you using.
 It's not stable
 <img width="811" height="622" alt="image" src="https://github.com/user-attachments/assets/c8c540d2-0946-48d2-be08-5e752654cead" />

 # What this add-on can?